Literary Awards

 CSG has always encouraged its members to publish.
 It has also stated the goal of “maintaining and elevating genealogical standards.”
 One means of achieving both these ends has been to hold an annual literary award contest to recognize and reward excellence in genealogical publishing.
 The first contest was held in 1987.

-The 2023 Literary Awards Contest is now open.
+The 2025 Literary Awards Contest is now CLOSED

 Annual CSG Literary Awards Contest